sudheerj/reactjs-interview-questions/README.md

      3. Suitable for mobile apps creating.
      4. More information and solutions available.

+   **Note:** The above list of advantages are purely opinionated and it vary based on the professional experience.
+But they are helpful as base parameters.
    **[⬆ Back to Top](#table-of-contents)**

 200. ### What is the difference between React and Angular?